joola/joola/_posts/2015-03-03-packing-joola-with-packager-io.md

 Packager uses [Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks), from their documentation:

 > The concept of buildpack was introduced by Heroku.
 It is a simple API to define what needs to be done to generate a self-contained version of an application, ready to be deployed.
-You can find more about the Buildpack API by following this link.
+You can find more about the Buildpack API by following [this link](https://devcenter.heroku.com/articles/buildpack-api).

-Packager helps Joola with a few of the topics listed above
+Packager helps Joola with the problems listed above:

-- It packages Node.JS and all of Joola's dependencies already compiled into the package.
+- It packages Node.JS and all of Joola's compiled dependencies into the package.
 - Users download a sealed package and there's no change between the code tested as part of our CI and the one deployed in the package.
 - Packager.io takes care of the installation folders and other required groups/users/permissions.
 - We can customize the build to fit our exact needs.

 We were surprised to see how quickly we managed to have a published Ubuntu package, but you can imagine our shock when it actually worked on the first attempt, Joola managed to run on a clean Ubuntu installation without any dependencies or pre-requisites, awesome stuff.
-We always treated the move from a Javascript code executing by Node.JS to a full fledged Ubuntu package as much more difficult.
+We imagined the move from a Javascript code executing by Node.JS to a full fledged Ubuntu package as much more difficult.

 # Packaging Joola